adelowo/portfolio/_posts/2018-09-06-loadbalancing-for-the-modern-web.md

     // We need to return the id, so the app can delete itself from being discovered..
     // Remember that the service discovery db is now our source of truth,
-    // so we need to clean up when neccessary return id, c.inner.Agent().ServiceRegister(svc)
+    // so we need to clean up when necessary return id, c.inner.Agent().ServiceRegister(svc)
 }
 ```